kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

 namespace scoped network policies.

-For Example: In the diagram below egress traffic destined for the service svc-pub in namespace bar-ns-1 is delegated to the k8s network policies implemented in foo-ns-1 and foo-ns-2.
+For Example: In the diagram below egress traffic destined for the service svc-pub in namespace bar-ns-1 on TCP port 8080 is delegated to the k8s network policies implemented in foo-ns-1 and foo-ns-2.
 If no k8s network policies touch the delegated traffic the traffic will be allowed.